awsdocs/amazon-ec2-user-guide-windows/doc_source/screenshot-service.md

 ![\[Log on screen\]](http://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/images/ts-cs-1.png)

-If an instance becomes unreachable during log on, there could be a problem with your network configuration or Windows Remote Desktop Services\.
+If an instance becomes unreachable during logon, there could be a problem with your network configuration or Windows Remote Desktop Services\.
 An instance can also be unresponsive if a process is using large amounts of CPU\.

 #### Network Configuration<a name="network-config"></a>